rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/published/2019-03-18-cellular-automata.md

     - gallery
 ---

-I made some pretty images using [Andy Doro](https://andydoro.com/)'s [3-state cellular automata tool](https://andydoro.com/processing/3state/java/CA.pde) and [my CA finder](https://ca-finder.glitch.me/)!
-Each of the 4 final images can be clicked for a slightly-higher-res video, but careful: each video is over 10 megabytes.
+I made some pretty images using [Andy Doro](https://andydoro.com/)’s [3-state cellular automata tool](https://andydoro.com/processing/3state/java/CA.pde) and [my CA finder](https://ca-finder.glitch.me/)!
+Each of the 4 final images can be clicked for a slightly higher-res video, but careful: each video is over 10 megabytes.

 ![Sketch 1](../../../../../content/images/blog/CA_3/1.png)
 ![Sketch 2](../../../../../content/images/blog/CA_3/2.png)